Oct 8, 2024

 You should see a page with text content that looks something like this:

-This output displays various metrics being exposed by the containerized FastAPI application.
+This output displays various metrics being exposed by the containerized application.
 Prometheus will scrape these exposed metrics every 15 seconds, as configured in our prometheus.yml

 , storing them in its time-series database for subsequent querying and analysis.